miyako/4d-plugin-zip/README.md

 Compatibility
 ---
-* The v14 package has the new v14 architecture.
+* The v14 package is built with the new v14 architecture.
 You need v14 or above, OS X 10.8+, 32/64 bits, Windows 32/64 bits.

-* The v11 package has the v11 architecture.
+* The v11 package is built with the v11 architecture.
 You need v11 or above, including v14, OS X 10.6+ 32 bits, Windows 32/64 bits.

 About Unicode
 ---